j-m-patterson/ovpnherder/README.md

 * make sure that all of your openvpn config files contain a "management" directive.
 * add in "management-client-auth" to your openvpn config files
 * if you will not be using passwords to authenticate, but want other features, add "auth-user-pass-optional" (openvpn doesn't provide as much information to the management interface if it doesn't think there's going to be authentication happening)
+* don't use client-config-dir in the openvpn config, that should be in the ovh config file.
 * start your openvpn services
 * start openvpnherder